Pulmonary Artery Pulsatility Index (PAPi)

 Instead of obtaining a PAPi, why don’t we just do an echo?

 It is understandable if you want to limit the procedures performed on patients.
 Some may not have the comfort level to float a swan.
-An echocardiogram may be a reasonable alternative to attempt to obtain.
-To be honest, obtaining views of the right heart via echocardiography is not very straightforward.
-It is challenging to obtain windows in many patients for a number of reasons.
+An echocardiogram is a reasonable alternative to obtain.
+Obtaining views of the right heart via echocardiography is more complex.
+It is challenging to obtain windows in many patients for several reasons.
 I care for many post-op cardiac surgery patients who recently had a sternotomy.
 It is almost impossible to obtain a window sufficient to make a clinical determination.
-Sure, one could potentially drop a TEE probe, but this skill set is not as ubiquitous as we all wish it was.
-Heck, I haven’t done this myself in a number of years.
+Sure, one could drop a TEE probe, but this skill set is less ubiquitous than we all wish it were.
+Heck, it has been several years since I have done this myself.

 TAPSE

-When an echo is performed, we look at the tricuspid annular plane systolic excursion (TAPSE).
-Per Škulec et al., TAPSE is “evaluated from a four-chamber apical view, is an echocardiographic parameter for the detection of right ventricular systolic dysfunction (RVD)”.
-TAPSE “is measured from the apical four-chamber view using M-mode imaging”.
+When performing an echo, we look at the tricuspid annular plane systolic excursion (TAPSE).
+Per Škulec et al., TAPSE is “evaluated from a four-chamber apical view, is an echocardiographic parameter for detecting right ventricular systolic dysfunction (RVD).”
+TAPSE “is measured from the apical four-chamber view using M-mode imaging.”
 A TAPSE < 16 mm is considered abnormal.
 Digging deeper into TAPSE is beyond the scope of this post.

-PAPi was first validated in 2012 in patients with acute myocardial infarction.
-These patients had severe right ventricular dysfunction.
-For the sake of this post, we are going to ignore the cutoffs used for patients who are s/p implantable LVADs.
+PAPi was first validated in 2012 in patients with acute myocardial infarction who had severe right ventricular dysfunction.
+For the sake of this post, we will ignore the cutoffs used for patients with implantable LVADs.
 If you’re looking for PAPi in LVAD patients, CLICK HERE for an article that could help you.

 PAPi < 0.9